bsmg/beat-saber-community-wiki/mapping.md

 Custom maps are saved to the `CustomSongs` folder in your Beat Saber install folder.
 **Where is Beat Saber installed?** See [install folder.](faq/install-folder)

-## "Your audio file name is wrong" message in the Edit Saber
+## "Your audio file name is wrong" message in the editor
 The 3D Editor only supports `.ogg` files.
 You have to convert your file to Ogg Vorbis using a converter, such as [Audacity](https://www.audacityteam.org/).
 If you simply change the file extension to `.ogg`, it will not work.